gem/oq-engine/doc/adv-manual/common-mistakes.rst

 concurrent_tasks:
-   This is a parameter that you should not set, since in most cases the engine will figure out the correct value to use automatically.
+   This is a parameter that you should not set, since in most cases the engine will figure out the correct value to use.
 However, in some cases, you may be forced to set it.
 Typically this happens in event based calculations, when computing the ground motion fields.
    If you run out of memory, increasing this parameter will help, since